-For annual reporting periods after December 15, 2017, the Financial Accounting Standards Board ("FASB") made effective ASU 2014-09 "Revenue from Contracts with Customers" to supersede previous revenue recognition guidance under current U.S. GAAP.
+For annual reporting periods after December 15, 2017, the Financial Accounting Standards Board ("FASB") made effective ASU 2014-09 "Revenue from Contracts with Customers," to supersede previous revenue recognition guidance under current U.S. GAAP.
 Revenue is now recognized in accordance with FASB ASC Topic 606, Revenue Recognition.
-The guidance presents a single five-step model for comprehensive revenue recognition that requires an entity to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-Two options are available for implementation of the standard which is either the retrospective approach or cumulative effect adjustment approach.
-The guidance becomes effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period, with early adoption permitted.
-We determined to implement the cumulative effect adjustment approach to our implementation of FASB ASC Topic 606, with no restatement of the comparative periods presented.
-We intend to apply this method to any incomplete contracts we determine are subject to FASB ASC Topic 606 prospectively.
-As is more fully discussed below, we are of the opinion that require revenue adjustment under FASB ASC Topic 606.
+The objective of the guidance is to establish the principles that an entity shall apply to report useful information to users of financial statements about the nature, amount, timing, and uncertainty of revenue and cash flows arising from a contract with a customer.
+The core principal is to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
+Two options were made available for implementation of the standard: the full retrospective approach or modified retrospective approach.
+The guidance became effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period, with early adoption permitted.
+We adopted FASB ASC Topic 606 for our reporting period as of the year ended December 31, 2017, which made our implementation of FASB ASC Topic 606 effective in the first quarter of 2018.
+We decided to implement the modified retrospective transition method to implement FASB ASC Topic 606, with no restatement of the comparative periods presented.
+Using this transition method, we applied the new standards to all new contracts initiated on/after the effective date.
+We also decided to apply this method to any incomplete contracts we determine are subject to FASB ASC Topic 606 prospectively.
+For the year ended December 31, 2019 [and for the quarter ended June 30, 2019], there were no incomplete contracts.
+As is more fully discussed below, we are of the opinion that none of our contracts for services or products contain significant financing components that require revenue adjustment